forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * In less densely populated provinces (more rural and smaller cities) the Covid-waves are more steep and shorter i.e. the incidence curve is more peaked compared to the incidence curves in large cities (Observation and simulations by [Rader,Scarpino et al](#summary-rader,scarpino)).

 > I also except that in rural settings:
-> * at the peak incidence a large share of the population is infected at the same time and the wave passes through the entire community in one go.
+> * at the peak incidence a large share of the population is infected at the same time and the wave passes through the entire community in one go (e.g. observed by [Dalziel et al](#summary-dalziel) for influenza).
 > * lower death rates (probably 2/3) due to immune systems better adapted to viruses.